We are searching for

 It's always best to check the current car market conditions before leasing or buying a vehicle.
 External factors like chip shortages or inflation can cause lease prices to skyrocket, creating a situation where finding a decent car can be a massive hassle.
 If you already have a lease during these types of conditions, you can often make a profit at the end when the vehicle is returned to the dealership.
 But if the market is too hot, starting a new lease is generally not a good idea.

-Are There Tax Benefits to Leasing a Car vs. Buying?
+Are There Tax Benefits to Leasing vs. Buying a Car?

 If you buy a vehicle outright you pay all associated taxes up-front, while a lease would involve paying tax each month with your regular payments.
 Any type of tax paid on your vehicle can be deducted if your car is used for business.
 If you do use your bought or leased car for work, you can deduct maintenance, repairs, gas, depreciation, insurance payments, and certain fees during tax season.